agera-sdk/previous-version-2/README.md

 Ideas for the utilities API, `rialight::util`.
 The utilities API is standalone and does not require the other Rialight APIs, so it can be used for unrelated Rust projects.

 - Lazy Statics
-- Map and Set Literals
+- Collection Literals (Map and Set)
 - URI and URI Component Encoding
 - Flags
 - `Bytes`